Updated at 11:04 p.m. on April 23.

 On Thursday Night at the Diana Center, Ratrock’s spring exhibit showcased diverse student artwork, ranging from paintings to photography to poetry.
 Alongside the art was a musical performance by Elizabeth Bailey, BC ’22, and Colby Lamson-Gordon, BC ’21, as well as DJ sets in collaboration with WBAR.

-Once a semester, Ratrock’s “Call to Artists” encourages artists of all mediums to submit, after which the Ratrock board will decide on a theme.
+Once a semester, the Ratrock Board decides upon a theme for their exhibit.
+They then put out a “Call to Artists,” which encourages artists of all mediums to submit work in accordance with that theme.
 This semester they chose the theme “Hindsight.”

 The inspiration for the event was to create a platform for artists to give their own interpretations of “Hindsight.”
 Some artists interpreted it figuratively, as looking back on past experiences.
 Meanwhile, other artists took the more literal route, depicting “Hindsight” as a view from behind.

 Decorative pieces and music accompanied the art in order to emphasize the theme and create an introspective atmosphere.